-Richard Treagus is an executive director.
-Effective 1 October 2021, Dr. Treagus receives a director fee of \$40,000 per annum and an executive fee of \$360,000 per annum, the latter is charged to BTC Speciality Health Pty Ltd. Previously Dr. Treagus received a combined director and executive fee of \$180,000 per annum.
-Executive director fees totaled \$97,500 for the financial year.
-The Company and BTC Speciality Health Pty Ltd have entered into service contracts with PharmaConnect Pty Ltd (an entity associated with Richard Treagus) and each contract may be terminated by either party providing three month's written notice.
-Other than payments to PharmaConnect Pty Ltd for directors fees, there were no material transactions with the company in the year (Note 16).
+Richard Treagus is an executive Director.
+Dr. Treagus received a Director fee of \$40,000 per annum and an executive fee of \$360,000 per annum, the latter is charged to BTC Speciality Health Pty Ltd. The Company and BTC Speciality Health Pty Ltd have entered into service contracts with PharmaConnect Pty Ltd (an entity associated with Richard Treagus) and each contract may be terminated by either party providing three month's written notice.
+Other than payments to PharmaConnect Pty Ltd for Directors fees, there were no material transactions with the Company in the year (Note 15).
 No Directors are entitled to long service leave or annual leave.